-Banks are highly capitalized and resilient, and additional capital is unwarranted.
+Banks are highly capitalized, resilient, and additional capital is unwarranted.
 Over the last year regulators have continually recognized that the banking industry is safe, resilient, and highly capitalized.

-The proposal would have negatively affected borrowers, businesses, and the capital markets.
-The proposal would have raised capital requirements (in excess of 25% for some institutions), limiting the availability and increasing the costs of bank products and services including:
+The proposal would negatively impact borrowers, businesses, and the capital markets.
+The proposal would raise capital (in excess of 25% for some institutions) limiting the availability, and increasing the costs, of bank products and services including:

-- Negatively impacting housing finance and homeownership, particularly for first-time or low-income home buyers who often have high loan-to-value ratios. - Negatively impacting farmers, ranchers, and other agricultural end-users who hedge commodity price risks with banks. - Negatively impacting small businesses because the proposal favors larger companies that have access to capital markets.
+- Negatively impacting housing finance and homeownership, particularly for first-time or first-generation home buyers who have high loan-to-value ratios. - Negatively impacting farmers, ranchers, and other agricultural end-users who hedge commodity price risks with banks. - Negatively impacting small businesses because the proposal favors larger companies that have access to capital markets.

 The proposal was developed without adequate economic analysis.
-The proposal failed to justify significant increases in capital or to assess the significant associated costs.
+The proposed rule makes no attempt to justify significant increases in capital, nor does it meaningfully assess the significant costs associated with the proposal.

-The proposal would have reversed regulatory tailoring by applying a one-size-fits-all standard to all banks above \$100 billion in assets.
+The proposal would reverse regulatory tailoring by applying a one-size-fits-all standard to all banks above \$100 Billion.

-Increasing capital requirements would have driven demand to the less regulated nonbank sector.
-These nonbanks are not subject to any robust capital requirements, and as economic conditions worsen over the course of a business cycle, they will not be able to absorb the shocks and continue providing credit to businesses and households.
-This would have affected the economic resiliency of the U.S. economy.
+Increasing capital requirements will drive demand to the less regulated nonbank sector.
+These nonbanks are not subject to any robust capital requirements and as economic conditions worsen over the course of a business cycle, they will not be able to absorb the shocks and continue providing credit to these businesses and households.
+This will impact the economic resiliency of the US economy.